MicrogreenSolarCorp/EPDataLog/Mewyeah/windows/README.txt

 Description
 -----------
 This batch file is designed to facilitate data logging from a Microgreen EnergyPak Battery equipped with a Mewyeah Battery Management System (BMS).
-The script employs the "EPDataLogMewyeah.exe" executable, offering options to customize the time interval between logs and the COM port for device communication.
+The script employs the "EPDataLogMewyeahWindows.exe" executable, offering options to customize the time interval between logs and the COM port for device communication.

 The program generates a .csv file, naming it according to the current timestamp.
 As long as the program window remains open, it will continuously read and log data from the BMS to this .csv file.